MechanicalRock/mechanicalrock.github.io/_posts/2020-02-25-serverless-express-rbac.md

 # Policy Evaluation

 There are quite a few different policy evaluation mechanisms out there, though they often follow a fairly basic pattern.
-Most use some kind of declaritive language that works on subjects, actions, and objects/resources, and indicates whether a user is allowed to do something.
+Most use some kind of declarative language that works on subjects, actions, and objects/resources, and indicates whether a user is allowed to do something.

 - Subject

-  The subject is the actor that is attemtping to do something; in most cases, this is a user or some system identity.
+  The subject is the actor that is attempting to do something; in most cases, this is a user or some system identity.

   In AWS, this is usually the identity of the caller for a typical IAM permission, or the identity in the principal statement for a resource based policy.